Information Systems Research in Scandinavia: IRIS and SCIS Conferences

 In 2006, Judith Molka-Danielsen and her associates published a paper that identified the most prolific authors who had successfully submitted papers to IRIS.
 The top ten researchers were: Lars Mathiassen, Markku Nurminen, Pertti Järvinen, Carsten Sørensen, Per Flensburg, Karl Heinz Kautz, Peter Axel Nielsen, Lars Svensson, Urban Nuldén, and Ole Hanseth.

 In 2010, the IRIS Association launched the Scandinavian Conference on Information Systems (SCIS), which is organized in conjunction with the IRIS conference.
 SCIS format resembles other major information systems conferences, focusing on a selection of more complete and rigorously reviewed research papers presented during the conference sessions.
 The conference proceedings are published by the electronic library of the Association for Information Systems.

 In 2020-2021, two conferences IRIS43/SCIS11 (Sundsvall) and IRIS44/SCIS12 (Orkanger) were organized online due to restrictions and safety considerations brought by the COVID-19 pandemic.

+In August 2026 the IRIS/SCIS were organized in Iceland, marking the first time the events were organized outside of the original four member countries.

-The next IRIS/SCIS conference will be held near Borgarnes, Iceland in August 2026.
+The next IRIS/SCIS conference will be held near Aarhus, Denmark in August 2027.